TheDude53/DudeBot-PublicData/dbsq/scripts/README.md

 # Public DBSQ scripts
 This folder hosts our growing collection of DBSQ scripts.
-At some point we plan to merge them into one giant `#song` command.
-Probably.
+You can find them all playable on DudeBot's `#song` command.
+Some of them even have synced audio!